-The Auditors' Report does not contain any qualifications/reservation or adverse remarks.
+The Auditors' Report on the Standalone and Consolidated financial statements of the Company for the financial year ended March 31, 2024 is unmodified i.e. it does not contain any qualification, reservation or adverse remark.
 Notes to accounts are self-explanatory and form an integral part of Financial Statements.